Marella Explorer 2 Review and Specifications

 - Gamer Zone (arcade) is for everyone onboard, fully stocked with machines.

-- Broad Street Shops are ship's boutiques stocked with travel essentials, duty-free merchandise, perfumes and cosmetics, jewelry, gifts and souvenirs.
+- Broad Street Shops are ship's boutiques stocked with travel essentials, duty-free merchandise, perfumes and cosmetics, jewelry, gifts, and souvenirs.

 - Photo Studio & Kiosks (Deck 6) provides professional photoshoot.
-Photo kiosks allow passengers to view and buy photos made by liner's photography team.
+Photo kiosks allow passengers to view and buy photos made by the liner's photography team.

 - For "Champneys Spa" Marella Cruises partnered with Champneys Luxury Health Spa Resorts (UK brand).
 Passengers can book premium treatments (facials, body wraps, massages) and also use the Beauty Salon.
-Champneys Spa is marella fleet's largest and also includes Relaxation Room, treatment rooms (with bathtubs), made-for-two suites, adults-only Sauna Room (with floor-ceiling windows), Steam Room, modern Fitness (Oceans Gym).
+Champneys Spa is Marella fleet's largest and also includes Relaxation Room, treatment rooms (with bathtubs), made-for-two suites, adults-only Sauna Room (with floor-ceiling windows), Steam Room, modern Fitness (Oceans Gym).